DhirajMeenavilli/Projects/Journal/Mental Models.md

 Master Studies: Look to people one chapter to whole libraries ahead of you and try to recreate a particular thing that you've noticed they do, then play with it by doing at least 3 versions.
 This way you can get a good idea of why they did what they did and what works what doesn't it's also a safe way to build intuition.
 Then once you have mastery up to a certain point keep tackling the guts and rearranging things until you've mastered it, at which point look to other domains to draw inspiration from.
 (Art)

 Divergence to Convergance: Start with many, select one which looks intersting, abandon if it gets to be nowhere and go back and dive into another.
 (Art)

+Follow Expiriment: Never have full conclusion, only unless logic dictate something is not the case, allow expiriment and observation to dictate the direction and weight of beliefs.
+(Philisopohy)